mttmccb/mttmccb2.github.io/_posts/2016-04-09-starting-with-aurelia-i18n.md

 </template>
 ```

-At the moment there isn't much to the Javascript, it's just a class with a few properties which includes an array of the languages<sup>[1](#language-footnote)</sup> we're going to support and also the `selectedLanguage`, which we will make use of later.
+At the moment there isn't much to the Javascript, it's just a class with a few properties which includes an array of the languages[^language-footnote] we're going to support and also the `selectedLanguage`, which we will make use of later.

 #### language-switcher.js
 ```javascript